One of the most important things winning candidates do is successfully define themselves to the voters.

 People are being overloaded with information.

-Therefore you must incentivize them to read your comparison piece by keeping the information about you and your opponent as short and sweet as possible.
+Keep the information about you and your opponent as short and sweet as possible.

 7. Always tell the truth about your opponent